RMASBench/RMASBench/README.md

 	cd BlockadeLoader; ant jar; cd ..
 	cd RSLB2; ant jar; cd ..

-If everything compiles well (you can ignore warnings), you are now ready to start testing.
+If everything compiles well (you can ignore warnings, but not errors!), you are now ready to start testing.

 Usage